Woodmaninator/BrownSplits/README.md

 # BrownSplits

-Have you ever had asplit where you thought to yourself: "This might be the worst I have ever performed in this section of the speedrun."? **BrownSplits** has you covered.
+Have you ever had a split where you thought to yourself: "This might be the worst I have ever performed in this section of the speedrun."? **BrownSplits** has you covered.
 It is a LiveSplit component that overrides the usual green, red, and gold comparison colors and adds brown splits for runs that truly deserve public shame.

 ## Possible Configurations